Install Hadoop using Docker in deb Unix

 install Hadoop using Docker in Ubuntu and run your first MapReduce job.

-In This article we will be discussing about the installation of Hadoop using Docker in Ubuntu.
+In This article we will be discussing about the installation of Hadoop using Docker in Debian Unix.

 There’s genral ways to install Hadoop but that required a lot of configuration and setup.
 But Docker makes it easy to install Hadoop in your system.